craigpearson/trellis-ca-certificates/README.md

     src: example-certificate.crt
 ```

-### Add your .crt files to the relevant directory
+### Include .crt files

-By default this role looks in `trellis/certs` for your certificates, in the above example our directory structure would look like:
+By default this role looks in `trellis/certs` for your certificates, example:

 ```shell
 trellis/